 Richard Gentle: “I work with individuals, small businesses, special interest groups, and other organisations, to produce high quality ‘informational’ websites.”

 If you run a business, you really need to have a web presence for full credibility.
-A personal website reassures both your existing and potential clients or customers, that you are publicly established.
-It gives you the opportunity to market your business and provide basic information for people to contact you easily.
 A website can be as simple or as complex as you need it to be and you do not have to spend a lot of time maintaining it.

-Note: If you are thinking about having your own website, please get in touch before you purchase domains or web space.
-If you have already registered a domain name, you will need to buy appropriate web hosting or be prepared to transfer your domain to recommended web hosting if necessary.
-My recommendation is to take a look at UK2.net in the first instance, since they offer plenty of options, reliability, and excellent free technical support – including a live instant message ‘chat’ facility.
+Before you buy anything: If you are thinking about having your own website, please get in touch before you purchase domains or web space.
+If you have already registered a domain name, you will need to buy appropriate web hosting or be prepared to transfer, or point, your domain to recommended web hosting.
+My recommendation is to take a look at UK2.net in the first instance, since they offer plenty of options, competitive pricing, reliability, and excellent free technical support – including a live instant message ‘chat’ facility.
+I would also recommend Unlimited Web Hosting.
+They have a good support team and were quick to respond when I required assistance.

 - Think about the purpose of your website and what you expect it to achieve for you

-- If you already have a facebook page, you still require your own stand-alone website
+- If you already have a facebook page, or other social media, you can still benefit from your own stand-alone website

-- Make sure you have content, images, and art work (e.g. logo) ready
+- Make sure you have content, images, and artwork, ready to populate your website

 - You may require some graphic design help with your website’s ‘look and feel’